rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

     __vmx_vmwrite(VM_ENTRY_CONTROLS, AdjustControls(VM_ENTRY_IA32E_MODE, MSR_IA32_VMX_ENTRY_CTLS));
 ```

-Also, the `AdjustControls` is defined like this:
+Also, the `AdjustControls` is a function for configuring the 0-settings and 1-settings of these fields (we will describe them in the future parts) but for now; it's defined like this:

 ```
 ULONG